faizsameerahmed96/hex-game-ppo/README/README.md

 - [x] Update our hex game
 - [x] Implement custom opponents
 - [x] Train and save again radom agent
-- [ ] Train against smart agent from pa4, maybe some distribution based on opponent player!
+- [x] Train against smart agent from pa4, maybe some distribution based on opponent player!
-- [ ] Add file logging for important updates
 - [ ] Keep a win replay buffer in order to retrain on things that already happened when we collapse to 0% win.
 - [ ] Create a function to simulate flow between 2 agents
 - [ ] Make it resumable, ability to start with player_2 training if player 1 was the last trained
-- [ ] Add a way to manually specify what we want
 - [ ] Ability to define custom network for training against
 - [ ] Common strategies win/lose
 - [ ] Make opponenet into interface and allow it to be random or whatever it wants